D-Antonelli/unit-test-practice/README.md

-Testing practice from Odin Project
+Unit testing exercises with Jest from the Odin Project.